mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 If you have searched through all the <a href="https://www.integromat.com/cs/integrations" target="_blank">apps/services</a> that Integromat already supports and did not find the one you would like to employ in your scenario, you are in the right place.
 This DIY guide will help you to create an Integromat App for the app/service yourself without writing a piece of code.
 The only requirement is that the app/service provides an API.
 Then all you need to do is put together a few declarations in a simple JSON format.

+In case you would like to try to create your new Integromat App without any particular app/service in mind, we provide a Virtual Library Demo API that you can freely experiment with and that we use throughout this guide in various examples.

 **TIP** To see if there is an API provided by the app/service you would like to integrate, google this: `API site:www.app-or-service.com`, for example: <a href="https://www.google.cz/search?q=API+site%3Awww.eventbrite.com" target="_blank">`API site:www.eventbrite.com`</a>

 In the left main menu choose `My Apps`.
 The (probably still empty) list of all your Apps will be shown.
 Click the button `Create a new App` in the right top corner.
 A dialog will pop up, where you can set some basic properties of your new App like its name etc. For the moment leave default values and click `Save`.